sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 Conjoin
 -------

 `Conjoin <../../exo_util.pdf#page=36>`_ joins two or more Exodus databases into a single database.
 The input databases should represent the same model geometry with similar variables.
 The output database will contain the model geometry and all of the non-temporally-overlapping results data.
 If two databases have overlapping timestep ranges, the timesteps from the later database will be used.
 For example, if the first database contains time data from 0 to 5 seconds, and the second database contains time data from 4 to 10 seconds; the output database will contain time data from 0 to 4 seconds from the first database and time data from 4 to 10 seconds from the second database.
 If two nodes have the same global id and are also collocated, then they are combined to a single node in the output.
 Similarly, elements with the same global id and the same nodal connectivity are combined into a single element in the output file.
-The output database will contain the union of the meta and bulk data entities (i.e., nodes, elements, element blocks, sidesets, and nodesets) from each input database.
+The output database will contain the union of the meta and bulk data entities (i.e., nodes, elements, element blocks, sidesets, nodesets, and variables) from each input database.
 The existence of an entity at a particular timestep is indicated via a status variable.
-Replaces conex
+Replaces conex.

 CPUP
 ----